 The District accrues accumulated unpaid vacation leave benefit amounts up to thirty working days and this is payable upon resignation, retirement or death.
 In accordance with the Union contract with Whitworth Water District, at separation any unused sick leave shall be forfeited and will not be paid as separation pay except when separation is due to death, retirement, or termination without cause after 10 years.
 When separation is due to the latter, an employee will be paid 50% of their accrued sick leave up to sixty-five days at his permanent rate of pay.
 Separation due to any other cause will result in forfeiture of sick leave.
-Sick leave accrual is unlimited.
+Sick leave accrual may be accumulated to a maximum amount of one-hundred and thirty (130) working days or 1040 total hours.